xomachine/SteamForwarder/README.md

 * Run installed game via runscript generated.
 (Its location will be printed after app\_install.py will install the game.)

 Some tips:
-* If you dont want to install steamcmd, it is possible to avoid it by using `--steamnative` flag in `app_install.py`
+* If you dont want to install steamcmd, it is possible to avoid it by using `--steamnative` flag in `sf_install`
 * If the game does not installing with typical method try to use `--depot` option
 * There is `install` target for `make`, so you can build a package or install SteamForwarder to your system.
-Don't forget about PREFIX and DESTDIR variables. `app_install.py` will become just `app_install` command after installation.
+Don't forget about PREFIX and DESTDIR variables.
 * If `app_install.py` can not write the run script or can not find steam\_api.dll check the game installation, it may be not even installed.
 In other case, it might be incompatible with SteamForwarder

 ## Found a bug?